top of page

 About Us

 Hi!
-We’re Shal and James, travel-obsessed couple, adventure co-conspirators, and affordable luxury enthusiasts.
+We’re Shal and James, travel-obsessed couple, adventure co-conspirators, and luxury enthusiasts.

 • Instagram